Say, Has Anybody Seen My Sweet Gypsy Rose: Lyric content

 The selection is narrated by a husband seeking his wife in New Orleans, Louisiana.
 Shocked and in disbelief that his wife, named Mary Jo, would abandon him and their children to join a burlesque show at "The Land Of Dreams," a New Orleans strip joint, where she calls herself "Sweet Gypsy Rose," he devotes himself to searching for her.
 He hopes to convince her to give up her activities as a stripper and return to their home and family.

 Release and reception

 Officially credited as being performed by Dawn featuring Tony Orlando and released as the lead single from the aforementioned album, "Say, Has Anybody Seen..." became the group's fourth top ten single on the Billboard Hot 100 chart in September 1973, peaking at #3.
 The song spent three weeks atop the Billboard adult contemporary chart in August and September of that year.
 It reached #12 on the UK Singles Chart at roughly the same time, and made it to #2 on the Australian pop chart.
-It is now used as the intro song for a section called "Gipsy Rose Dick" as part of the CBBC programme "Dick and Dom's Hoopla."
+It was later used as the intro song for a section called "Gipsy Rose Dick" as part of the CBBC programme "Dick and Dom's Hoopla."